jorgecarleitao/arrow2/guide/src/low_end.md

 # Low end API

 The most important design decision of this crate is that contiguous regions are shared via an `Arc`.
-In this context, the operation of slicing a memory region is `O(1)` because it corresponds to incrementing an offset.
+In this context, the operation of slicing a memory region is `O(1)` because it corresponds to changing an offset and length.
 The tradeoff is that once under and `Arc`, memory regions are imutable.
 Because bitmaps' offsets are measured in bits, but other quantities are measured bytes, this crate contains 2 main types of containers of contiguous memory regions:

 * `Buffer<T>`: handle contigous memory regions of type T whose offsets are measured in items